Concerto for Orchestra (Bartók): II. Presentando le coppie

 When preparing ... for the recording I was determined that the tempi should be exactly as Bartók wrote and this led me to some extraordinary discoveries, chief of which was in the second movement....
 The printed score gives crotchet equals 74, which is extremely slow, but I thought that I must follow what it says.
 When we rehearsed I could see that the musicians didn't like it at all and in the break the side drum player (who starts the movement with a solo) came to me and said "Maestro, my part is marked crotchet equals 94", which I thought must be a mistake, since none of the other parts have a tempo marking.
 The only way to check was to locate the manuscript and through the courtesy of the Library of Congress in Washington we obtained a copy of the relevant page, which not only clearly showed crotchet equals 94, but a tempo marking of "Allegro scherzando" (the printed score gives "Allegretto scherzando").
 Furthermore Bartók headed it "Presentando le coppie" (Presentation of the couples), not "Giuoco delle coppie" (Game of the couples).
 I was most excited by this, because it becomes a quite different piece.
 The programme of the first performance in Boston clearly has the movement marked "Allegro scherzando" and the keeper of the Bartók archives was able to give us further conclusive evidence that the faster tempo must be correct.
 I have no doubt that thousands of performances, including my own up to now, have been given at the wrong speed!

-Despite Solti's assertion that thousands of earlier performances had been played at the wrong speed, both of Fritz Reiner's recordings—his 1946 recording with the Pittsburgh Symphony Orchestra (the first recording of the work) and his 1955 recording with the Chicago Symphony Orchestra (the same orchestra whose side drum player called the matter to Solti's attention)—use the tempo (crotchet equals 94) Solti later recommended.
-Reiner had known Bartók since 1905, when they were fellow students at the Budapest Academy.
-In 1943, it was Reiner, along with Joseph Szigeti, who persuaded Koussevitsky to commission the Concerto for Orchestra.
+Despite Solti's assertion that thousands of earlier performances had been played at the wrong speed, both of Fritz Reiner's recordings—his 1946 recording with the Pittsburgh Symphony Orchestra (the first recording of the work) and his 1955 recording with the Chicago Symphony Orchestra—use the faster tempo Solti later recommended.
+Reiner had known Bartók since 1905, when they were fellow students at the Budapest Academy; it was Reiner, along with Joseph Szigeti, who persuaded Serge Koussevitsky to commission the Concerto.

 III.
 Elegia

-The third movement, "Elegia", is another slow movement, typical of Bartók's so-called "Night music".
+The third movement, "Elegia", is another slow movement, typical of Bartók's so-called "night music".
 It revolves around three themes derived primarily from the first movement.